j801h/j801h.github.io/_projects/fea.md

 In this project, I aim to create a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors.
 I will use these models to develop and leverage rigorous design insights.

-To achieve this, I have sourced a CAD file for a shell-and-tube heat exchanger and developed mesh representations for the exchanger's flow regions.
-I have simulated and visualized steady-state flow conditions and experimented with various fluid dynamics solvers within the openFOAM library, ultimately selecting the chtMultiRegionFoam solver for this project.
-Additionally, I have successfully staged and simulated a case study for a heat exchanger found in the openFOAM source code (animation shown above; details below).
+To achieve this, I have simulated and visualized steady-state flow conditions within a hypothetical heat exchanger and experimented with various fluid dynamics solvers within the openFOAM library, ultimately selecting the chtMultiRegionFoam solver for this project.
+Furthermore, I have successfully set up and simulated a case study involving a heat exchanger found in the openFOAM source code (animation displayed above; further details below).
+I am currently optimizing the case study setup and plan to submit my improvements to openFOAM upon completion.

 As I continue to make progress, I will provide detailed updates and welcome any ideas for improving this strategy or generalizing it for wider applications in digital twin simulation technology.